Dragver9875/One-Direction/README.md

 9. Transition mask does not incorrectly reject GT transitions.
 10. Edge IDs and edge indices are unique and stable.
 11. Prediction errors are classified into true wrong-road, same-way, reverse-edge, and near-geometry cases.
+12. Training loss is decomposed into emission and transition components.
+13. Supervised labels are not unexpectedly skipped.
+14. GNN-HMM and RL jobs are not running concurrently on the same GPU.
 ```

 Important debug scripts: